Dead Island 2: Release

-The game was shown at Gamescom 2022, and was initially scheduled to release on February 3, 2023.
-In November 2022, it was announced that the game would be delayed until April 28, 2023, to allow additional development time.
-In February 2023, the release date was moved up a week to April 21, 2023.
+The game was initially first announced at E3 2014 with a targeted Q2 2015 release window.
+Following a gameplay demo at Gamescom 2014, no further gameplay footage was released.
+Over the course of development, the game changed developers three times.
+The final iteration of Dead Island 2 was shown at Gamescom 2022, and was initially scheduled to release on 3 February 2023.
+It was first delayed to 28 April 2023, to allow for additional development time, and then its release date was moved up a week to 21 April.
 The German version is censored.
 The player cannot further maim fallen enemies.
 On Windows, the game was released with a one-year exclusivity on the Epic Games Store.
-The game released on Steam on April 22, 2024.
+The game released on Steam on 22 April 2024.
+When the game was released, it was one of the first video games to use Alexa Game Control, allowing players to distract zombies through their own voice using Amazon's voice activated software.
+Players who pre-ordered the game received the "Memories of Banoi Pack", which added cosmetic items based on the setting of the original game.

-The game's first story expansion, titled Haus, was released on November 2, 2023.
+The game's first story expansion, titled Haus, was released on 2 November 2023.
 It introduced a new location (a large villa in Malibu, California), three weapons, and eight skill cards.
-A second story expansion, titled SOLA Festival, was released on April 17, 2024.
-Fishlabs also collaborated with Dambuster Studios for the release of a cooperative horde mode named "Neighbourhood Watch", which released on October 22, 2024.
-Deep Silver will also release the Ultimate Edition, which bundles the base game with all its downloadable content packs, on the same day.
+A second story expansion, titled SoLA Festival, was released on 17 April 2024.
+Set in abandoned music festival grounds, the expansion also added several new weapons and enemy types.
+On 22 October 2024, a New Game Plus mode, a cooperative horde mode named "Neighbourhood Watch", which was co-developed by Fishlabs, and a weapon pack based on Kingdom Come: Deliverance II, were released.
+Deep Silver also released the Ultimate Edition, which bundled the base game with all its downloadable content packs, on the same day.
+The game was released for Amazon Luna on 6 May 2025, and macOS on 24 July 2025.